-1:1 | Ashrei: This word, translated here as 1:2 | Whose

-"happy," serves as the opening word of several The psalme
+1:1 | Ashrei: This word, translated here as "happy," serves as the opening word of several psalms.
+It indicates not only the subjective traits of happiness [osher] and satisfaction, but also objective uprightness and correctness [yosher].

 1:2 Whose desire is the Torah of the Lord: The psalmist here presents a definition of the righteous person: He is good in thought and in action, and even his inner will is directed toward God's Torah.
 When he has no other tasks to occupy him, neither sacred nor mundane, he directs his speech and thoughts to God's Torah.